lukee-d/discord-wordle-bot/README.md

 ## Usage

 ### Starting Games
-- Use `/wordlebot` to start a new game
+- Use `/betterwordle` to start a new game
+- New to the bot?
+Try `/help` for a complete guide!
 - Click "Make Guess" button to enter your 5-letter word
 - Get instant feedback with colored squares
 - Try to guess the word in 6 attempts!